 Junior and Senior Elementary (Ages 6 to 9 and 9 to 12)

-As children move through age six, they enter the second plane of development, where imagination and reasoning are used to gain knowledge and information.
-The Montessori Elementary program gives these abilities prominence in the child’s learning process, fostering an interest in facts and factual relationships.
-According to Montessori, this is the time to sow the seeds of culture.
+Walking into an Alcuin Elementary classroom, one is immediately struck by two things: there is a busy hum of activity, and the children are engaged and happy.
+As children move through age six, they enter the second plane of development in which imagination and reasoning are used to gain knowledge and information.
+Our Elementary programs give these abilities priority in the child’s learning process, fostering an interest in facts and factual relationships.
+According to Dr. Maria Montessori, this is the time to sow the seeds of culture.

 Elementary children use concrete Montessori materials to learn abstract concepts, gradually internalizing the concepts and developing the ability to think abstractly.
 They enjoy working collaboratively and become actively involved in building their community.
 Elementary students are more socially oriented, eager for more knowledge, and actively seek opportunities to explore.

 The Elementary grades, 1st through 6th, are organized into two levels of mixed-age classes.
-The Junior Elementary class is composed of 6- to 9-year-old children and the Senior Elementary is a group of 9- to 12-year-old children.
-The children usually enter the class at the beginning of the cycle and stay with the group until they are ready for the next level.
+The Junior Elementary class is composed of 6- to 9-year-old children (1st-3rd grade) and the Senior Elementary is a group of 9- to 12-year-old children (4th-6th grade).
+The children usually enter the class at the beginning of the three-year cycle and stay with the group until they are ready for the next level.

 Elementary children use concrete Montessori materials to learn abstract concepts, gradually internalizing the concepts and developing the ability to think abstractly.
 They enjoy working collaboratively and become actively involved in building their community.
 Elementary students are more socially oriented, eager for more knowledge, and actively seek opportunities to explore.